We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-It is popular for use in condiments, like dressings or vinaigrettes.
-Some people even dilute it in water and drink it.
+It’s often used in condiments like dressings or vinaigrettes, and some people even dilute it in water and drink it.

-Several studies in humans suggest that vinegar can be useful for weight loss.
+Several human-based studies suggest that apple cider vinegar can be useful for weight loss.

-Despite being high in fat, nuts are not inherently fattening.
+Despite being high in fat, nuts are not as fattening as you would expect.

 They’re an excellent snack, containing balanced amounts of protein, fiber and healthy fats.

-Population studies have also shown that people who eat nuts tend to be healthier, and leaner, than the people who don’t (33).
+What’s more, population studies have shown that people who eat nuts tend to be healthier and leaner than those who don’t (

-Just make sure not to go overboard, as they are still pretty high in calories.
-If you tend to binge and eat massive amounts of nuts, then it may be best to avoid them.
+Just make sure not to go overboard, as they’re still fairly high in calories.
+If you tend to binge and eat massive amounts of nuts, it may be best to avoid them.

-Despite grains having gotten a bad rap in recent years, there are some types that are definitely healthy.
+Though cereal grains have received a bad reputation in recent years, some types are definitely healthy.

-This includes some whole grains that are loaded with fiber and contain a decent amount of protein as well.
+This includes some whole grains that are loaded with fiber and contain a decent amount of protein.

 Notable examples include oats, brown rice and quinoa.

-Rice, both brown and white, can also contain significant amounts of resistant starch, especially if cooked and then allowed to cool afterwards (36).
+Both brown and white rice can contain significant amounts of resistant starch, particularly if cooked and then allowed to cool afterward (

-Keep in mind that refined grains are a disaster, and sometimes foods that have “whole grains” on the label are highly processed junk foods that are both harmful and fattening.
+Keep in mind that refined grains are not a healthy choice, and sometimes foods that have “whole grains” on the label are highly processed junk foods that are both harmful and fattening.

 Eating chili peppers may be useful on a weight loss diet.

-One study showed that eating 1 gram of red chilli pepper reduced appetite and increased fat burning in people who didn’t regularly eat peppers (40).
+One study showed that eating 1 gram of red chili pepper reduced appetite and increased fat burning in people who didn’t regularly eat peppers (

-However, there was no effect in people who were accustomed to eating spicy food, indicating that some sort of tolerance can build up.
+However, there was no effect in people who were accustomed to eating spicy food, indicating that a certain level of tolerance can build up (

 Most health experts agree that fruit is healthy.

-Of course... correlation does not equal causation, so those studies don’t prove anything, but fruit do have properties that make them weight loss friendly.
+Of course, correlation does not equal causation, so these studies don’t prove anything.
+However, fruits do have properties that make them weight-loss-friendly.

-Even though they contain sugar, they have a low energy density and take a while to chew.
-Plus, the fiber helps prevent the sugar from being released too quickly into the bloodstream.
+Even though they contain natural sugar, they have a low energy density and take a while to chew.
+Plus, their fiber content helps prevent sugar from being released too quickly into your bloodstream.

-For the rest of us, fruits can be an effective (and delicious) addition to a weight loss diet.
+For most fruits can be an effective and delicious addition to a weight loss diet.

-The grapefruit group also had reductions in insulin resistance, a metabolic abnormality that is implicated in various chronic diseases.
+The grapefruit group also had reduced insulin resistance, a metabolic abnormality that is implicated in various chronic diseases.

-So... eating half a grapefruit about a half hour before some of your daily meals may help you feel more satiated and eat fewer overall calories.
+Therefore, eating half a grapefruit about half an hour before some of your daily meals may help you feel more satiated and eat fewer overall calories.